cogodo/voice_simple/frontend/README.md

- # Flutter Voice Conversation App
+# 🎤 Voice AI Conversation App

-A Flutter app that connects to your existing Python Flask-SocketIO backend for real-time voice conversations with AI.
+A Flutter app with **prominent voice input functionality** for natural AI conversations.

 ## 🎯 What This App Does